DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Visual reporting with trends, results breakdowns, and heat maps available at survey close

-• AI and NLP to summarize large volumes of employee comments
+• AI and NLP to summarise large volumes of employee comments

 • Signals and alerts that help highlight populations that may need attention